 Why Cast Iron or Carbon Steel for Skillets?

 Many people use both cast iron and carbon steel skillets as their main, all-purpose pans.
-This is fine, and they work, but we like them for two specific purposes: high heat searing and nonstick (eggs, for example).
-This is because clad stainless heats faster and more evenly, doesn't hold heat as long, and is lighter and easier to handle.
-But most kitchens do benefit from having a cast iron or carbon steel skillet (or both) on hand.
+They work, but we like them for two specific purposes: high heat searing and nonstick (eggs, for example).
+Clad stainless is the best all-around cookware, but most kitchens benefit from having a cast iron or carbon steel skillet (or both) on hand.

 Contrary to what many websites say, cast iron and carbon steel heat neither quickly nor evenly.
-This is not a diss of these pans, it's just a fact: so for best results, you need to give these materials several minutes to heat and for the heat to distribute evenly across the pan.
-This is especially important on an electric stove because it takes longer for an electric coil to heat than a gas flame, and a glass cooktop takes longer than an exposed coil.
+This is not a diss of these pans, it's just a fact.
+For best results, they need several minutes of preheating for the heat to distribute evenly.
+This is especially important on an electric stove because it takes longer for an electric coil to heat than a gas flame.

 Bare cast iron, not enameled, is our pick for skillets.
-Good seasoning is always going to provide a more nonstick surface than enamel, so you want that seasoned surface for frying.
+Good seasoning is always going to provide a more nonstick surface than enamel, so you want that seasoned surface for frying pans.

 What to Look For

-Cast iron: Cast iron is pretty much cast iron, so no matter how much you spend, you're going to get the same heating properties, the same durability, and the same necessity for seasoning (even if a pan is sold pre-seasoned).
+Cast iron: Cast iron is all the same, so no matter how much you spend, it will all have the same heating properties, the same durability, and the same necessity for seasoning (even if a pan is sold pre-seasoned).

 More expensive pans are smoother out of the box and some are prettier, which you may think are worth paying for.
 But they will all require seasoning, and they will all get smoother and more nonstick with use.

 About glass cooktops: If your cooktop is glass, you may be concerned about the weight and roughness of cast iron.
-You have to be careful with it, but if you don't drop or drag your cookware on the cooktop, cast iron is fine to use.
+You have to be careful with it, but if you don't drop or drag your cookware on the cooktop, cast iron is fine.